ampache/ampache.org-api/docs/api-changelog.md

 ## API 5.5.0

+This will likely be the last 5.x API release.
+API6 will be a continuation of API5 and not be a significant change like the 4->5 transition.

 ### Added

 * Api::stream add new types `playlist` and `search` (Streams a random object from these lists)